-The Adelphi administration recognizes the financial needs and significant investment of students in the Derner Institute Ph.D. program.
-Over the past two years, the University has significantly increased the financial aid budget in order to provide graduate assistantships for all members of the incoming first-year class.
+The Adelphi administration recognizes the financial needs and significant investment of students in the Derner Ph.D. program.
+Over the past few years, the University has significantly increased the financial aid budget in order to provide graduate assistantships for all students.
+Graduate assistantships typically involve research or teaching activities.

 All graduate assistantships require one hour of work per week during the 30 weeks of the academic year for every $1,000 of financial aid.
-The minimum assistantships are for $5,000 a year, requiring five hours work per week.
+The minimum assistantships are equal to at least 1/3 the cost of tuition or approximately $15,000 a year, requiring 15 hours work per week.
 The aid is always provided in the form of tuition remission, with half of the total amount given for the fall semester, the other half for the spring semester.

-Each graduate assistant is assigned to a particular professor, who decides what work the student will do, and a time schedule for its completion.
+Typically, each graduate assistant is assigned to a particular professor, who decides what work the student will do, and a time schedule for its completion.
 It is not necessary that the student works exactly five hours in each week; the professor may decide that several hours will be worked in a particular week, fewer hours in other weeks.
-Since there are 30 weeks in the academic year, a student receiving a $5,000 assistantship must work a total of 150 hours, and the professor decides when the work should be done.
 Time sheets must be kept by all graduate assistants, signed by the professor and then submitted to the dean every two weeks during the semester.